Home > Winter

 Can I put my avalanche transceiver in my ski pants pocket?

-Many backcountry skiers eventually opt to put their avalanche transceiver (aka beacon) in a pocket, rather than the manufacturer’s approved chest harness.
-It’s generally better to have your beacon in the harness, as you’ll naturally protect your core in the event of an avalanche, which can prevent the screen from shattering and keep the device functional.
+But it’s ideal to wear in a harness, as you’ll naturally protect your core in the event of an avalanche, which can prevent the screen from shattering and keep the device functional.

-However, the pocket method can be more comfortable, and can enable quicker access if you need to go into search mode.
-If you do put your transceiver in a pocket, make sure that it’s meant to be used for that purpose, that the pocket is fully sewn in and integrated into the pant, and that you have the device attached back to you by a secondary attachment point, like an integrated transceiver leash or belt loop.
+However, the pocket method can be more comfortable, and can enable quicker access if you need to go into search mode, because you don’t need to unzip your jacket.
+If you do put your transceiver in a pocket, make sure that the pocket is designed for that purpose: The pocket should be fully sewn in and integrated into the pant.
+There should be an attachment point, like an integrated clip, to attach your beacon’s tether.

 What type of pants should I wear for backcountry skiing?

 Skiing uphill demands more breathability from your ski pants than resort skiing.
 For that, we tend to prefer something that allows for better temperature regulation.
-Softshell pants like the Dynafit Beast Hybrid allow us to exert ourselves while going uphill without overheating.
+Softshell pants allow us to exert ourselves while going uphill without overheating, so they’re nice for a workout at the resort, but they don’t offer as much waterproof protection and durability as other 3-layer fabrics.

 Waterproof zippers on ski pants can help keep moisture away from your phone, ID, or cash; (photo/Jason Hummel)